 Practice gratitude affirmations

 Saying, ‘’I’m thankful for …’’, to everything that surrounds you is a great and easy way to focus on appreciation.
+There are many things you may be thankful for in your life.
+If you have a happy family, say thank you to them.
+Do you enjoy your job?
+Express gratitude for it, too … (Still, if you don’t feel grateful for your job, why not break the stereotype that career should be your passion.)
 Use the affirmations every day to strengthen the power of a gratitude journal.

 Make a gratitude box